-20.9.
+BACK TO TABLE OF CONTENTS Article 20 - Requirements relating to simplicity 20.9.
 The underlying exposures shall not include any securitisation position.

-15. The underlying exposures shall not include any securitisation position.

-See statement is 2.2.13 and 2.2.14 that << The Receivables do not include transferable securities, as definition in point (44) of Article 4(1) of Directive 2014/65/EU nor any securitization position, whether traded or not>>.
+STS criteria 15.
+The underlying exposures shall not include any securitisation position.
+Verified?
+Yes PCS Comment See Section headed "Additional Information to be included", 2.
+(The Underlying Assets) subsection 2.2.13 and 2.2.14 "The Receivables do not include transferable securities, as defined in point (44) of article 4(1) of Directive 2014/65/EU nor any securitisation position, whether traded or not, definition in point (44) of Article 4(1) of Directive 2014/65/EU nor any securitisation position."

-See also statement in 3.4.4.1 that << The only permitted investment by the Fund shall be the amounts deposited into the Treasury Account.>>.
+PCS notes that there is a clear statement in the prospectus in Section headed "Additional Information to be included", 2.
+(The Underlying Assets) subsection 2.2.13 and 2.2.14